 In December 2016, Chief Kerr was appointed by President Barack Obama to the National Infrastructure Advisory Council, where she along with academic, public, and private sector experts, advises the sitting President on matters regarding the security of critical infrastructure and related information systems.

 Chief Kerr holds a Master’s in Public Administration, a Bachelor of Arts degree in Physical Education and Health, and an Associate’s degree in Fire Science Technology.
-She earned two certifications from Harvard’s program for Senior Executives in State and Local Government, and is a graduate of the Executive Fire Officer Program.
-Prior to entering the fire service, Chief Kerr was a coach and physical education teacher at the high school level for 12 years.
+She earned two certifications from Harvard’s program for Senior Executives in State and Local Government and National Preparedness Leadership Institute and is a graduate of the Executive Fire Officer Program.
+Prior to entering fire service, Chief Kerr was a coach and physical education teacher at the high school level for 12 years.

 Rhoda Mae Kerr, MPA, CFO, EFO